Remote Caller Bingo

 LOCAL ORDINANCES FOR REMOTE CALLER BINGO

-The Department of Justice is required by California Penal Code section 326.3(j)(4)(H) to post ordinances that have been approved by local agencies, authorizing the play of remote caller bingo games in their respective jurisdiction.City of Atascadero, pdf City of Calexico, pdf City of Chula Vista, pdf City of ClearLake, pdf City of Lake Elsinore, pdf City of Los Angeles, pdf City of Ontario, pdf City of Pomona, pdf City of Rancho Cucamonga, pdf City of Rancho Mirage, pdf City of San Clemente, pdf City of Yucaipa, pdf
+The Department of Justice is required by California Penal Code section 326.3(j)(4)(H) to post ordinances that have been approved by local agencies, authorizing the play of remote caller bingo games in their respective jurisdiction.City of Atascadero, pdf City of Calexico, pdf City of Chula Vista, pdf City of ClearLake, pdf City of Corona, pdf City of Indio, pdf City of Lake Elsinore, pdf City of Los Angeles, pdf City of Ontario, pdf City of Pomona, pdf City of Rancho Cucamonga, pdf City of Rancho Mirage, pdf City of San Clemente, pdf City of Yucaipa, pdf

 A remote caller bingo game means a game of bingo in which the numbers or symbols on randomly drawn plastic balls are announced by a natural person present at the site at which the live game is conducted.
 The organization conducting the bingo game uses audio and video technology to link any of its in-state facilities for the purpose of transmitting the remote calling of a live bingo game from a single location to multiple locations.
 The locations must be owned, leased, or rented by the organization, or the use of which has been donated to the organization.
 (Penal code section 326.3 subd.(u)(1))